Table of Contents

 This project manager uses numbers to give context to the size and scale of the projects they’ve managed.

 Hard numbers reveal what you’re capable of as a project manager.
-When used effectively, data shows, not just tells why you’re a great candidate.
+When used effectively, data shows, not just tells why you’re a great candidate — so add them to your project manager cover letter too.

 And to really spice up that data, add action verbs to your bullet points to emphasise your project management skills and show enthusiasm for the work you do.